-- Project Descriptions for Research (FW-HTF-R) proposals are limited to 15 pages in length. - Project Descriptions for Planning Grant (FW-HTF-P) proposals are limited to 10 pages in length.
+- Project Descriptions for Research (FW-HTF-R) and Transition-to-Scale (FW-HTF-T) proposals are limited to 15 pages in length. - Project Descriptions for Planning Grant (FW-HTF-P) proposals are limited to 10 pages in length.

-Both proposal categories-FW-HTF-R proposals and FW-HTF-P proposals-must include all sections required by the PAPPG.
-In addition, the Project Description must contain the following separate sections, clearly labeled with the headings used below, with content as described in Section II.B:
+All proposal categories-FW-HTF-P proposals, FW-HTF-R proposals, and FW-HTF-T proposals-must include all sections required by the PAPPG.
+In addition, the Project Description of all proposal categories must contain the following separate sections, clearly labeled with the headings used below, with content as described in Section II.B:

-- Work Context

-- Integrative Research
+- Work Context - Integrative Research

-- Methods, Measures, and Metrics
+- · Methods, Measures, and Metrics - · Access and Inclusion